dabrze/tetrahedron/www/help.md

 | **Negative**  | $\mathit{FP}$  | $\mathit{TN}$ |  $N$ |
 | **total**  |  $\widehat{P}$ | $\widehat{N}$  | $n$  |

-The *barycentric coordinate system* is a coordinate system in which point locations are specified relatively to vertices of a simplex (a triangle, tetrahedron, etc.).
+The *barycentric coordinate system* is a coordinate system in which point locations are specified relatively to hyper-sides (sides of the triangle, faces of the tetrahedron, etc.) of a simplex (a triangle, tetrahedron, etc.).
 A 4D barycentric coordinate system is a tetrahedron, where each dimension is represented as one of the four vertices.
 Choosing vectors that represent $\mathit{TP}$, $\mathit{FP}$, $\mathit{FN}$, $\mathit{TN}$ as vertices of a regular tetrahedron in a 3D space, one arrives at a barycentric coordinate system depicted below.

 ![A skeleton visualization of the tetrahedron with four exemplary points](img/tetrahedron.png)